cosmos/cosmos-sdk/store/cachekv/README.md

 }
 ```

 The Store struct wraps the underlying `KVStore` (referred to as `parent`) with additional data structures for implementing the cache.
-Mutex is needed as IAVL trees (the `KVStore` in application) are not safe for concurrent use.
+Mutex is used as IAVL trees (the `KVStore` in application) are not safe for concurrent use.

 ### `cache`

 The main mapping of key-value pairs stored in cache.
 This map contains both keys that are cached from read operations as well as ‘dirty’ keys which map to a value that is different than what is in the underlying `KVStore`.

-Values that are mapped to in the `cache` map are wrapped in a `cValue` struct, which contains the value and a boolean flag (`dirty`) representing whether the value differs from the `parent`.
+Values that are mapped to in `cache` are wrapped in a `cValue` struct, which contains the value and a boolean flag (`dirty`) representing whether the value differs from what's in `parent`.

 ```go
 type cValue struct {